Banking and Phishing Scams

 The chase bank phishing scam example:

-The malware that gets installed in the employee's computer record the keystrokes and send screenshots of the bank procedures to the scammer.
-In some cases, this malware also allows the scammer to remotely access the admin computer of the bank.
+The malware that is installed on the computer of the employee captures keystrokes and screenshots of banking processes, which are transmitted to the scammer.
+In other instances, the malware also provides the scammer with remote access to the administrative computer of the bank, allowing them to have control over key systems and operations.

 Tips to avoid banking and phishing scams: